finnjames/finnjames.dev/pages/cv.md

 As you may be able to predict from my site, I am a fan of modern architecture and minimalist design.
 I am especially a fan of the works of Ludwig Mies van der Rohe.

 #### Cooking
 I love to cook, especially Japanese and Italian cuisine.
-I also once threw a Latke–Hamentash Debate event in the style of [the original](https://en.wikipedia.org/wiki/Latke%E2%80%93Hamantash_Debate), which involved both making and arguing about the relative metaphysical merits of both foods.
+I also once threw a Latke–Hamantash Debate event in the style of [the original](https://en.wikipedia.org/wiki/Latke%E2%80%93Hamantash_Debate), which involved both making and arguing about the relative metaphysical merits of both foods.